Smirnov75/ComfyUI-mxToolkit/README.md

 ##### Slider2D (v0.9)

 Functions similarly to Slider but has 2 outputs.
 It also has additional parameters: `dots` - displays dots according to the snap parameter, `frame` - displays a frame, `framealert` - changes the frame color if the product of the output parameters exceeds the specified value (if 0 is specified in the parameter, the function is disabled).
+To swap X and Y, click on the area displaying these parameters (works only if other parameters do not prevent the swap).

 ##### Reroute (v0.9)